Illinois Compiled Statutes

 Nursing Home Care Act, all facilities as defined in Section 1-102 of the Specialized Mental Health Rehabilitation Act of 2013, all facilities as defined in Section 1-113 of the

-ID/DD Community Care Act, all facilities as defined in Section 2.06 of the Child
+ID/DD Community Care Act, all facilities as defined in Section 1-113 of the MC/DD Act, all facilities as defined in Section 2.06 of the Child

 Care Act of 1969, as now or hereafter amended, and all other facilities